 The major product decisions, which are also the types of product decisions, are discussed briefly below:

 New Product Decision

 A new product incorporates the elements of newness and varies from the existing ones.
 It may include new features, qualities or be introduced differently.
-Adding new products can result in growth, profitability, increased market share and more.
+Besides, adding new products can result in growth, profitability, increased market share and more.

 To remain profitable and maintain sales, organizations need to launch new products.
-The products may fail, so the marketers must take new product decisions wisely.
+However, the products may fail, so the marketers must take new product decisions wisely.